 The acquirer or merchant has 30 days to respond to a chargeback filed under reason code 72.

 It's rare for merchants to be able to fight authorization-related chargebacks successfully.
 Code 72 chargebacks can only be reversed if the issuer or card network made an error and the merchant did in fact request and receive authorization.

 Your chargeback response should include the following:

 - If the chargeback carries the “Authorization Data Invalid” modifier, provide both the VIP System Authorization record and the clearing record of the transaction.

 - If the chargeback carries the “Exceeds Floor Limit” modifier, provide the transaction receipt, the dates the transaction was initiated and completed, and the dates, authorized amounts, and authorization response codes for the approved authorizations.

 - If the transaction was in fact authorized, provide a sales receipt and other documentation that shows the authorization approval response code that was sent.

-Obtaining authorization approval prior to finalizing a transaction is one of the most important things a merchant can do to protect themselves from chargebacks.
-While authorized transactions are not immune from disputes, most chargebacks filed under the “Authorization” category result from merchants disregarding warning messages or bypassing the authorization step altogether.
+While authorized transactions are not immune from disputes, most chargebacks filed under the “Authorization” category, including code 72 chargebacks, result from merchants disregarding warning messages or bypassing the authorization step altogether.

-Ensuring that all transactions receive an immediate and clear approval response means you shouldn’t have to worry about this entire category of chargebacks.
+Ensuring that all transactions receive an immediate and clear approval response will ensure you don't have to worry about this entire category of chargebacks.